danielurra/javascript/README.md

 That's how we can insert HTML, **innerHTML** property of the `document.body` element's HTML.

 ## Browser Console - press F12
-JavaScript changes the browser from an application for displaying documents to a platform for writing applications.<br>
+JavaScript changes the browser from an application for displaying images and text to a platform for writing/coding applications.<br>
 <img src="images/javascript-and-browser-console.png" alt="" width="900px"><br>

 ## From the Browser to the Backend